 In addition to charitable donations, there are other ways to reduce your tax liability each year.
 One of those strategies is tax-loss harvesting.
 Put simply, this strategy involves selling off securities at a loss to offset capital gains.
 In some cases, this also may lower your taxable income.
-Nobody likes seeing securities lose value, but if you've accumulated losses within a taxable investment account, there's an opportunity to at least save on taxes.
+Nobody likes seeing securities lose value, but if you've accumulated losses within a taxable investment account, there's an opportunity to at least save on your overall tax liability for the year.

 The end of the year is a great time to comb through your portfolio and identify any potential securities that can be sold at a loss.
 If you choose to sell, the loss can be used to offset capital gains in that year.
 Capital losses can also be held and carried over for an indefinite amount of time to use in future years.
 This strategy is complicated and, as with most portfolio management decisions, should never be executed in a vacuum.
+If you're considering this strategy, you should talk to an advisor.
+In some cases, tax-loss harvesting can work against you.